Brad-Edwards/Experiments/README.md

-# minimal_intelligence
+# Science

-Just a collection of random stuff from my AI journey.
+Code in different areas of I'm curious about.